sql-anti-patterns/sql-anti-patterns.github.io/README.md

 <a name="sql-injections"></a>
 ## Leaving your SQL statements vulnerable to SQL injections
-[SQL injection](https://en.wikipedia.org/wiki/SQL_injection) is a code injection technique used to execute malicious SQL statements via vulnerable applications. **SQL injections are a serious security threat that still cause data breaches today!
+[SQL injection](https://en.wikipedia.org/wiki/SQL_injection) is a code injection technique used to execute malicious SQL statements via vulnerable applications. **SQL injections are a serious security threat that still causes data breaches today!
 You should be taking every precaution to prevent SQL injections!**

 [[TODO]]